zhousheng-zser/Excalibur/README.md

 An extremely fast face detection and alignment library(with C++/CLI, JNI wrapper).
 The alignment part was implementated in [Damocles](README.md#Damocles) and [Romancia](README.md#Romancia).
 For more details, please ref [doc](docs/Longinus).

-### Irisvian
+### Irisviel(Irisvian, Irisvika)

-An Extremely Fast Approximate Nearest Neighbor Search With The Navigating Spreading-out Graph.
+An Extremely Fast Approximate Nearest Neighbor Search With The Navigating Spreading-out Graph implementation library(with C++/CLI, JNI wrapper) for searching.
 For more details, please ref [doc](docs/Irisvian).

 ### PersonalReality